Okmeque1/software/PythonSoft/COMPTEST.md

 PWD_CHECKER.PY - X FAIL - Does not open(UnicodeError)

-ROT13.PY - v PASS
+ROT13.PY - √ PASS

-TEXT EDITOR.PY - v PASS - Make sure to put the numbers in a string.
+TEXT EDITOR.PY - √ PASS - Make sure to put the numbers in a string.

-WORD PROCESSOR.PY - v PASS
+WORD PROCESSOR.PY - √ PASS

 ### GUI

-G-CALC.PY - � SOFTFAIL - Would work if you somehow get tkinter working on Python 2.7.0.0
+G-CALC.PY - ≈ SOFTFAIL - Would work if you somehow get tkinter working on Python 2.7.0.0

-G-Editor.PY - � SOFTFAIL - Would work if you somehow get tkinter working on Python 2.7.0.0
+G-Editor.PY - ≈ SOFTFAIL - Would work if you somehow get tkinter working on Python 2.7.0.0

-GUI-PWD.PY - � SOFTFAIL - Would work if you somehow get tkinter working on Python 2.7.0.0
+GUI-PWD.PY - ≈ SOFTFAIL - Would work if you somehow get tkinter working on Python 2.7.0.0

+## TRINKET.IO

+### GAMES

+CONNECT4.PY - √ PASS

+COUNTING#5250.PY - √ PASS

+DOS.PY - X FAIL - Does not run(SyntaxError) - Trinket Python 2.7 ONLY

+FILLER.PY - X FAIL - Does not run(SyntaxError) - Trinket Python 2.7 ONLY

+HANGMAN.PY - ≈ SOFTFAIL - Opens and crashes(NameError) - Trinket Python 2.7 ONLY

+NOT 1.PY - X FAIL - Does not run(SyntaxError) - Trinket Python 2.7 ONLY

+RPS-COMPACT_EDITION.PY - X FAIL - Does not run(SyntaxError) - Trinket Python 2.7 ONLY

+RPS-OKMEQUE1_EDITION.PY - X FAIL - Does not run(SyntaxError) - Trinket Python 2.7 ONLY

+TICTACTOE.PY - √ PASS

+UNHANGMAN.PY - √ PASS

+### Utilities

+BCONVERTER.PY - √ PASS

+ENCRYPTER-DECRYPTER.PY - X FAIL - Does not run(ImportError)

+FACT.PY - ~ SOFTPASS - Runs but the program itself is broken

+FIGURE.PY - √ PASS

+FILE MANAGER.PY - X FAIL - Does not run(ImportError)

+iCMD.PY - ≈ SOFTFAIL - Runs but functionality is missing

+iCMD-Lite.PY - ≈ SOFTFAIL - Runs but functionality is missing

+PWD.PY - ~ SOFTPASS - Runs but is kinda janky...

+PWD-HASH_EDITION.PY - Does not run(ImportError)

+PWD-CHECKER.PY - √ PASS

+ROT13.PY - √ PASS

+TEXT EDITOR.PY - √ PASS

+WORD PROCESSOR.PY - X FAIL(SyntaxError)

+### GUI

+G-Calc.PY - X FAIL(ImportError)

+G-Editor.PY - X FAIL(ImportError)

+GUI-PWD.PY - X FAIL(ImportError)